fibo/geohash-neighbours/README.md

 npm install geohash-neighbours --save
 ```

+## Status

+Algorithm was written and implemented in few days: as a mathematician, I am
+confident it is right.
+It needs more test cases as well as users that try it
+and compare it to the method they are currently using.
+So your feedback will be welcome.

 ## GeoHash format

 The geoHash is given in binary format as a string of 0 1, so iterations look like the following